aws-samples/ec2-asg-memory-metric-sample/autoscaling-group/README.md

 2. If the alarm and autoscaling action are not triggered, re-run the `stress` command
 3. Monitor under Activity tab <br />
     ![ASG Activity](./media/5-asg-activity.png)

+## Additional Note

+This sample uses Ubuntu 20.04 AMI.
+List of Region's AMI is available in the `src/cdk/configs/ami-mapping.json`.
+If you want to update this to the latest AMI:
+1. Navigate to configs directory: `cd src/cdk/configs`
+2. From within the directory, run `./generate-ami-mapping.sh` and wait until `ami-mappings.json is repopulated.
+3. Navigate to root cdk directory `cd ../cdk` and re-run `cdk synthesize ../cfn/sample-asg-memory-metric-template.yaml` to update Cloudformation template